Back Propagation Algorithm in Neural Network

-Parameter Initialization: In this, parameters, i.e., weights and biases, associated with an artificial neuron are randomly initialized.
-After receiving the input, the network feed forwards the input and it makes associations with weights and biases to give the output.
-The output associated to those random values is most probably not correct.
+In this, parameters, i.e., weights and biases, associated with an artificial neuron are randomly initialized.
+After receiving the input, the network feeds forwards the input and it makes associations with weights and biases to give the output.
+The output associated with those random values is most probably not correct.
 So, next, we will see feedforward propagation.

-Want to become master in Artificial Intelligence, check out this Artificial Intelligence Training!
+Want to become a master in Artificial Intelligence, check out this Artificial Intelligence Course!

-Feedforward propagation: After initialization, when the input is given to the input layer, it propagates the input into hidden units at each layer.
-The nodes here do their job without being aware whether results produced are accurate or not (i.e., they don’t re-adjust according to the results produced).
+After initialization, when the input is given to the input layer, it propagates the input into hidden units at each layer.
+The nodes here do their job without being aware of whether the results produced are accurate or not (i.e., they don’t re-adjust according to the results produced).
 Then, finally, the output is produced at the output layer.
 This is called feedforward propagation.

-When the gradient is negative, increase in weight decreases the error.
+When the gradient is negative, an increase in weight decreases the error.

-When the gradient is positive, decrease in weight decreases the error.
+When the gradient is positive, the decrease in weight decreases the error.